-- Increases skin cell renewal and enhances collagen and elastin production, which improves the skin’s texture and prevents premature aging.
+- Increases skin cell renewal and enhances collagen and elastin production, which improves the skin’s texture and prevents premature ageing.

 Long term skin brushing will break up cellulite buildup and tighten the skin.
 Don’t expect an overnight change, but daily brushing over the areas where you have cellulite will produce visible results if you keep at it for several months.
 To aid in the reduction of cellulite, combine dry skin brushing with proper diet and an exercise regime.

 Prevents Spider Veins and Varicose Veins

 Dry skin brushing increases overall circulation and mechanically assists the return of venous blood up towards the heart.
 This prevents the blood from pooling in the lower legs – the most common area to experience spider veins and varicose veins.
 Gentle brushing over existing spiders veins is safe, but if you have existing varicose veins, it is important that you do not brush over them as it may cause further damage.